-There are numerous benefits of weight vests, so what’s the catch?
+Weight vests have numerous benefits, so what’s the catch?
 What are the disadvantages of wearing a weight vest?
 As far as weight vests have been studied, there’s minimal injury risk.
 The only damage that can result from wearing one is if the individual is not used to exercise and uses improper form or if the weight vest itself is constructed poorly.
 All of these reasons could lead to a strain on joints and muscles and back problems.

 Slowly integrate the use of a weight vest, to ensure that none of these problems become a concern.
 If you do not exercise regularly, then establish a workout schedule first and add the weight vest to optimize your existing workout.
 Although true for any workout, make sure you have a nice, erect posture.
 Never slouch.
 If you use a weight vest frequently, it is also important to take some time off.
 Your muscles need a chance to recuperate from the added pressure and weight.